Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 ## Computing Interpolated Values

-Figure 1 illustrates the problem of bilinear interpolation.
+The following figure shows the problem of bilinear interpolation.
 It is assumed you know the values of a function at points $(x_1, y_1)$, $(x_1, y_2)$, $(x_2, y_1)$, and $(x_2, y_2)$ defined on a grid, which for practical purposes, can be assumed to be rectilinear.
 The goal is to estimate the function value at a point with coordinates $(x_q, y_q)$ by using the known values at the surrounding points.
-In Figure 1, green dots represent known values, and the red dot represents the value to be estimated.
+In the following figure, green dots represent known values, and the red dot represents the value to be estimated.

 ![figure1](images/points_1.png)

 *Figure 1 - Bilinear Interpolation Problem*

 Bilinear interpolation is a two-step process, where linear interpolation is first performed over one dimension then the other.
-Figure 2 shows the first step of the process, where the function values at the blue dots are computed from the known values at the green dots by using linear interpolation over the variable $x$.
+The following figure shows the first step of the process.
+Here, the function values at the blue dots are computed from the known values at the green dots, using linear interpolation over the variable $x$.

 ![figure2](images/points_2.png)